Employee recognition, no matter how minimal, is the gift which keeps on giving.

 So why are only 14% of businesses supplying managers the tools and facilities to reward and recognise their staff?
 Simply put, the cost of it.

 Over £100 BILLION is spent in the US alone on employee recognition but can you put an ROI (return of investment) on a happy workforce?
-Giving your employees recognition for the hard work they do is a no brainer, take school into consideration: when going the extra mile, you were rewarded for your efforts with a gold star or a merit sticker, the accumulation of these awards would enable you to buy something from the tuck-shop.
+Employees like to receive recognition for their hard work.
+Consider school, teachers give gold stars and merits sticks to students in recognition for their hard work.
 It pushed the children to achieve more and do better.

 The premise is there in the working day.

-People are incentivised to do the bare minimum of their job through their remuneration however, businesses cannot grow on the ‘bare minimum’.
+Remuneration incentivises employees to do the bare minimum, however business cannot grow on ‘bare minimum’ effort.
 So, what is going to make your employees want to go above and beyond?
 BINGO, you have got it, employee recognition.
 69% of employees would work harder and go beyond limits if they felt their efforts were better appreciated.
 People like to be acknowledged for the work they do, so when people go above and beyond, and you are slacking on recognition is essentially ignoring their existence.